The All-Electric BMW i7 (Saloon): The Complete Electric Car Buying Guide For India

 The BMW i7 Electric Saloon

 BMW (Bayerische Motoren Werke AG), is a leading global automotive manufacturer headquartered in Munich, Germany.
 BMW is well known for its portfolio of luxury vehicles, to include the famed Rolls-Royce luxury cars.
 The group manufacturers a number of cars under its BMW brand, to include battery-electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
-The BMW i3 EV is an excellent example of a successful pure electric car.
 The company currently has the following portfolio of battery-electric vehicles (BEVs):

 The BMW 7 Series, a luxury saloon, has been manufactured since 1977.
 The vehicle is currently on its sixth generation.
 The BMW 7 Series is also available as a plug-in hybrid electric vehicle (PHEV).
 When it comes to ultra-luxury saloon pure electric cars, the options are limited to the likes of BMW, Mercedes and Porsche electric cars.